Build a Micro Focus Enterprise Server PAC with Amazon EC2 Auto Scaling and Systems Manager - AWS Prescriptive Guidance

 4

-Amazon ElastiCache for Redis instance and replica
+Amazon ElastiCache (Redis OSS) instance and replica

-Set up an ElastiCache Redis primary instance and at least one replica to host user data and act as a scale-out repository (SOR) for the Enterprise Server instances.
+Set up an ElastiCache (Redis OSS) primary instance and at least one replica to host user data and act as a scale-out repository (SOR) for the Enterprise Server instances.
 You can configure one or more scale-out repository to store specific types of user data.
 Enterprise Server uses a Redis NoSQL database as an SOR, a requirement to maintain PAC integrity.

 5